 The best way to create an effective podcasting workflow is to start small and grow.
 Only take on what is manageable for you to do consistently and as you nail it, see what you’re able to add on.
 We’re going to call this the “content spiciness level.”

 Content spiciness is not a pass or fail equation.
 One person may like a spiciness level of 6, while another only wants a spiciness level of 2.
 That doesn’t mean that 2 is worse than the 6.
 Both could be incredible content creators.
 It’s just that they know their level and they know if they want to move up or stay where they are.
 Don’t take a giant bite of that ghost pepper if you think pepperoni is spicy.
 In the same vein, don’t take on a content repurposing plan that’s beyond what you can manage comfortably.

 Know yourself and what you want to achieve and be okay with stopping when you’ve found that perfect level.
 You’ve got this!

 Want to catch The Flow live?
 Join us every Tuesday at 12pm Eastern on YouTube or listen wherever you get your podcasts.

-If you have any questions for us, please send them to email@example.com, submit a video question using Volley, or join us live.
+If you have any questions for us, please send them to email@example.com or join us live.